-The Golden Triangle may be a lesser-known and perhaps lesser used compositional form, since it rarely appears in discussions of composition, and examples of its use are few.
+The Golden Triangle rarely appears in discussions of composition, and examples of its use are few.
 However, we wanted to include it here since it is simple to construct, and creates a dramatic flow within the space.
 Also, the name 'Golden Triangle' sounds enticingly esoteric.
 If you find or create an artwork that uses this unusual composition, let us know.

 Perfect vertical or horizontal symmetry can be frustrating to the eye (see basic composition) but balancing an equal weight of forms on either side of a central focal point can form a pleasing composition.

 The medallion composition has been used in decorative art for thousands of years, appearing with many variations in Islamic patterning, romanesque tilework, and stained glass.
 In western art, the medallion begins appearing in figurative artwork in the 13th century, when the rose windows of Gothic architecture began influencing medieval manuscript illuminators.
-Perhaps the most literal example of composition using medallions appears in the Psalter of Blanche of Castille.
-Since the Middle Ages, the medallion has been used in round compositions known as tondos and inserted into rectangular compositions, though rarely with the formality found in the Gothic illuminations.
+Didactic examples of composition using medallions appear in the Psalter of Blanche of Castille.
+Since the Middle Ages, the medallion has been used in round compositions like tondos, and inserted into rectangular compositions, though rarely with the formality found in the Gothic illuminations.
 More often compositions will imply circular movement, but without the rigidity of the medallion armature.

 In music theory, the difference between two notes on a scale is called an interval, and according to Italian artist, architect and author Leon Battista Alberti, the intervals between harmonious notes could be visually harmonious as well, when used as ratios in composition.

 Alberti’s theories were obtuse even when he wrote them, and artists adapted his ideas in a wide variety of esoteric and disconnected ways.
-So why are we talking about a composition method this seemingly arbitrary?
+So why are we talking about a seemingly arbitrary composition method?
 Because it helps us understand why some very strange decisions were made in one of the most famous paintings of all time.

 In 1484, Sandro Botticelli painted one of the most famous artworks of the Italian Renaissance, The Birth of Venus.
 And this particular painting is absolutely confounding in its composition.
-In what would have traditionally been a perfectly balanced composition, likely with the titual venus aligned to the center of the canvas, Botticelli places her ever so slightly off-center, leaning toward right side of the canvas.
-The painting's subtle asymmetry is infuriating, and without knowing that artists during this phase of the Italian Renaissance were obsessed with Albertism, it's seemingly inexplicable.
+Traditionally the composition would be symmetrical, venus in the center of the canvas.
+Botticelli places her ever so slightly off-center, leaning toward the right side.
+The subtle asymmetry is infuriating, and without knowing that artists during this phase of the Italian Renaissance were obsessed with Albertism, it's seemingly inexplicable.

-With Alberti's rhymic ratios mapped onto Botticelli masterwork, the Venus's underlying composition snaps into focus.
-And this is only a single example—to see more, pick up a copy of The Painter's Secret Geometry to see how Bouleau tracks down Alberti's ratios in many of Botticelli's great works and in other renaissance paintings.
+With Alberti's rhythmic ratios mapped onto Botticelli masterwork, the underlying composition snaps into focus.
+And this is only a single example.
+To see more, pick up a copy of The Painter's Secret Geometry to see how Bouleau tracks down Alberti's ratios in many of Botticelli's great works and in other renaissance paintings.

-Artists through history have delved into mathematics, philosophy, music, and the science of their day to uncover new methods for creating pleasing and balanced compostions.
+Artists through history have delved into mathematics, philosophy, music, and the science of their day to uncover new methods for creating pleasing and balanced compositions.
 Understanding these methods transform how we see artwork, giving us a peek at the rigor, planning and care that hide behind a finished artwork.
-And personally, we hope that examining these old methods will inspire a new generation artists to apply some of the formal compostions of the past.
-Creativity doesn't necessarily mean breaking the rules — sometimes creativity is creating your own rules, or finding a new way to apply old ones.
+And personally, we hope that examining these old methods will inspire a new generation of artists to apply some of the formal compositions of the past.
+Creativity doesn't necessarily mean breaking the rules.
+Sometimes creativity is creating your own rules, or finding a new way to apply old ones.